NieuwlandGeo/SLDReader/README.md

 # Requirements

 - SLDReader requires at least OpenLayers v10.8.0 for full support of SLD features.
 Older versions will probably work, but lack support for custom symbols (including QGIS 'arrow' for example) and perpendicular line offsets.
+The peer dependency version is set to `>=7`, because that's the lowest version that doesn't crash in some cases.
 - An up-to date browser.
 If you need to support older browsers, you have to compile SLDReader yourself with a different `browserslist` setting in `package.json`.
   - The browsers supported by SLDReader can be found here: https://browsersl.ist/#q=defaults .
 - If you want to build and/or run SLDReader, NodeJS v18.18 or higher is required.